Reaching Out to Preparers

 This Return Preparer Toolkit has a wealth or resources:

-- An online training course to help you refresh your EITC tax law and due diligence knowledge is available in English and Spanish.
+- An online training course, the Due Diligence Training Module, to help you refresh your EITC tax law and due diligence knowledge is available in English and Spanish.
 This course may qualify for continuing education for you.
-Click here for the Due Diligence Training Module.

 - Our Schedule C and Record Reconstruction Training module helps you meet your due diligence requirements while preparing returns with self-employment income and provides tips for helping your clients reconstruct their business records.